 Soaring above the trees of Valsugana, with incredible views of the turquoise lakes below, will be a morning we’ll remember for a long time.

 A ‘malga’ is a small structure which was used as a shelter for shepherds during summer months in the Alps.
-And also used for making milk and producing yoghurt, cheese, and other sorts of dairy.
+As well as being used for making milk and producing yoghurt, cheese, and other sorts of dairy produce.

 Nowadays however, the farmers are keeping their traditional roots, but opening up to the public.
 Most malga’s you will find in Trentino will be serving up fresh cheese and breads made on site.